 “Consumers respond best to personal, targeted [language], with a clear call to action and beautiful imagery,” said Kristien Matelski, digital marketing specialist at Vizion Interactive.

-Knowing who you’re emailing and why is almost as necessary as getting permission, since it will determine your content, how often you send blasts and to whom you send which emails.
+Knowing who you’re emailing and why is almost as necessary as getting permission, since it will determine the nature of your content, how often you send blasts, and to whom you send which emails.

 Pay attention to buying trends, demographics and customer feedback if you have access to it.
-If you lack customer feedback, consider sending out a survey to gather information on what your customers want to see from you in the emails and basing your content on those responses.
+If you lack customer feedback, consider sending out a survey to gather information on what your customers want to see in your emails.
+Then, base your content on those responses.

-Authentic marketing is more important than ever, so you should sit down and understand your vision and what you want the email campaign to accomplish.
+Authentic marketing is more important than ever, so sit down and understand what your vision is and what you want the email campaign to accomplish.

 “Marketing emails [should] always be useful,” said Ruggero Loda, founder and publisher of Running Shoes Guru.
 “Each email should have a goal for the sender and provide value to the reader.”

-Perhaps this goes without saying, but it's hard enough getting people to sign up for your emails; it’s even harder to get them to stay.
-As the saying goes, content is king, and it should not be overlooked.
-Make sure what you’re sending is personalized, engaging, and relevant to both your readers and your company.
+It’s hard enough getting people to sign up for your emails; it’s even harder to get them to stay.
+As the saying goes, content is king.
+Make sure you’re sending personalized email, and the content is engaging and relevant to both your readers and your company.

-“The more you can make the receiver feel wanted and like you actually know/care about them, the better response rates you’ll achieve,” said Matthew Tudge, digital marketing specialist at WDA Automotive Marketing.
+“The more you can make the receiver feel wanted and like you actually know and care about them, the better response rates you’ll achieve,” said Matthew Tudge, digital marketing manager at WDA Automotive Marketing.

-Try to put yourself in the reader’s shoes and only send emails you would want to read.
-Remember to keep it simple.
+Put yourself in the reader’s shoes and only send emails you would want to read.
+Keep them simple.
 Allie Danziger, president of Integrate Agency, recalled a client that overloaded their emails with images and blocks of information, tucking their call to action below the fold.
-Her team simplified the template and defined the client’s goal, which led to a 71 percent increase in open rates.
+Her team simplified the template and defined the client’s goal, which led to a 71% increase in open rates.

 “This proved why simple is better,” Danziger said, “and why laying out goals at the forefront can dramatically impact effectiveness.”

 Your open rate shows how many people open your email and will tell you how engaged your readers are.
-If the rate is low, you'll need to identify where your emails are missing value for your readers and work on developing a stronger personal relationship with them.
+If the rate is low, identify where your emails are missing value for your readers and work on developing a stronger personal relationship with them.

-The click-through rate (CTR) shows how many people clicked on any links included in your email.
-A low CTR will reflect poor or mistargeted copy or links your readers are not interested in, so you should focus on improving your copy, seeing what types of links your readers do click on, and modeling your emails accordingly.
+The CTR shows how many people clicked on any links in your email.
+A low CTR reflects poor or mistargeted copy or links your readers are not interested in.
+Increase your CTR by improving your copy, observing what types of links your readers do click on, and modeling your emails accordingly.

-The unsubscribe rate is just that – how many people are clicking "unsubscribe" at the bottom of your emails.
+The unsubscribe rate reflects how many people are clicking on the unsubscribe button at the bottom of your emails.
 Check your unsubscribe rate in relation to your opt-in rate.
-If the unsubscribe rate is high, you need to do some serious digging to find out where you’re dropping the ball between getting permission and this point, because this shows that people are engaged enough to opt in but getting lost in the middle.
+If the unsubscribe rate is high, you need to figure out where you’re dropping the ball, because this shows that people are engaged enough to opt in but are getting lost in the middle.

-Getting a marketing email to the consumer is not easy, but if you remember your goals, keep it simple, and watch your analytics, you’ll be well on your way to launching nothing but successful campaigns.
+Getting a marketing message to the consumer is not easy, but if you remember your goals, keep it simple, and watch your analytics, you’ll be well on your way to launching successful campaigns.